storyblok/storyblok-docs/content/management/v1/topics/typescript.md

 ```

 Note that we imported <strong>`ISbP2Params`</strong> and the <strong>`Activity`</strong> interfaces. <br />
-One will use <strong>`ISbP2Params`</strong> for pretty much all requests that are not <strong>`get`</strong> requests. <br />
+You will use <strong>`ISbP2Params`</strong> for all requests that are not <strong>`get`</strong> requests. <br />
-For the interfaces from the Core Resources, one can find them in the <strong>`storyblok-js-client/dist/types/MAPIInterfaces/`</strong> folder.
+For the interfaces from the Core Resources, you can find them in the <strong>`storyblok-js-client/dist/types/MAPIInterfaces/`</strong> folder.

 Below is the list of all interfaces that are used in the <strong>Storyblok Client Management API - Parameters (POST, PUT)</strong>.  <br />
-For each interface, one can find the corresponding description inside <strong>The Typescript Interfaces</strong> section from each Core Resource.
+For each interface, you can find the corresponding description inside <strong>The Typescript Interfaces</strong> section from each Core Resource.
-There one will find all the types expected for each interface.
+There, you will find all the types expected for each interface.
 For instance, if you see a field that is of type `string`, then you will have to pass a `string` value for that field.

-To import the interfaces, one can use the following import path: <br />
+To import the interfaces, you can use the following import path: <br />
 ```javascript
 import { <Interface or Alias> } from "storyblok-js-client/dist/types/MAPIInterfaces/<Import Path>"
 ```